PavPavv/solve_problems/README.md

 > \*\*\* implementing Dijkstra loop

 > Since 15th medium problem I have stopped solving in 4 languages 'cuz it's overwhelming.
 TS now is a JS with types, so no need to write ES5 manually if it is not a language specific tasks.
-Dart is a very interesting and much well-organized language than a JS or TS, but since Dart is not a web standard and being used mostly for high abstract mobile development, in is not much sense learning and using it instead of JS or Java/Kotlin.
+Dart is a very interesting and much well-organized language than a JS or TS, but since Dart is not a web standard and being used mostly for high abstract mobile development, there is not much sense in learning and using it instead of JS or Java/Kotlin.

 ### Tips